 file, changing the file names as necessary:

-Section 6.3.3, “Creating SSL and RSA Certificates and Keys”.
-Alternatively, if you
+key files, see Section 6.3.3, “Creating SSL and RSA Certificates and Keys”.
+MySQL

 The server performs certificate and key file autodiscovery.
 If